 Considerations for Admission

-When reviewing your application, we will be looking for evidence of your potential to succeed as a student in your selected degree program (MS, MF, or Ph.D) and as researcher/contributor in your selected area(s) of focus.
+When reviewing your application, we will be looking for evidence of your potential to succeed as a student in your selected degree program (MS, MF, or PhD) and as a researcher, practitioner, or contributor in your selected area(s) of focus.
 This evidence can be presented in many ways in different parts of your application; reviewers will make decisions based on the big picture your application presents, not on any single component.
+For this reason, we require a bachelor’s degree, but not in a specific field.

-In addition to meeting Graduate School’s admission requirements, successful applications to our program will show evidence of:
+In addition to meeting Graduate School’s admission requirements, successful applications to will show evidence of:

 • General knowledge sufficient for the specified area of focus